 Chicken noodle soup should be stored in an air-tight container, in the refrigerator.
 Properly stored, refrigerated soup will last 3-4 days.

-Noodles – add noodles to the soup right at the end of cooking so they stay tender.
+PRO TIP: Add noodles to the soup during the last few minutes of cooking so they stay tender.
 If you’re not eating all the soup at one time, the noodles will soak up the broth and become softer.
 Most people don’t mind softer noodles but if you do, you can cook noodles in chicken stock separately and add them directly to the bowl.

 You can freeze all of the soup or a portion of it, just make sure to freeze it without noodles.